coinbase/step/README.md

 ### Testing

-A core benefit when using Step and joining the State Machine and Lambda together is that it makes it very easy to completely test your Step Function.
+A core benefit when using Step and joining the State Machine and Lambda together is that it makes it possible to test your Step Functions execution.

 For example, a basic test that ensures the correct output and execution path through the Hello World step function looks like: